datasets/awesome-data/README.md

 # For Maintainers

-To build the index.json (consolidating cache):
+To build the dp-index.json (consolidating cache):

     # install markdown library if you have not already
     # then
+    # optional path is location to write dp-index.json to
-    python build.py
+    python build.py [path]